Using psychology to learn psychology

 Reminders

-• Regular Monday briefings help them stay on track
+• Regular Monday online “Briefings” (with Jeremy/Peter) will help them stay on track.